luc-github/esp3d.io/src/content/esp3d-tft/v1.x/documentation/api/conventions.md

 ```
 Usage example: `Status::low`

-### Struct
+### Struct/Union
-* If struct is used by several file, struct should be defined in separate file to avoid repeated definitions, and add `_type` suffix to file name
+* If struct/union is used by several file, struct should be defined in separate file to avoid repeated definitions, and add `_type` suffix to file name
 * The first character in the struct name must be in upper case.
 * Use upper case letters as word separators
-* Struct values are lower case and use underscores as words separators.
+* Struct values are lower case and use underscores as words separators if variables.
 * No need to `typedef` for struct
 * As we use C++20, initialize struct explicitly